rdargali/rdargali/README.md

 ### I am Rawand Dargali
 - Web development and PERN stack enthusiast.
-- Former financial analyst and advisor.
+- Formerly a financial analyst and advisor.
-- Always trying to learn.
+- Always trying to learn new things.
 - Currently looking for opportunities.